awsdocs/amazon-appstream2-developer-guide/doc_source/home-folders-admin.md

 + Use an image that was created from an AWS base image released on or after May 18, 2017\.
 For a current list of released AWS images, see [Amazon AppStream 2\.0 Windows Image Version History](base-image-version-history.md)\.

 + Enable network connectivity to Amazon S3 from your VPC by configuring internet access or a VPC endpoint for Amazon S3\.
-For more information, see [Network Settings for Fleet and Image Builder Instances](managing-network.md) and [Home Folders and VPC Endpoints](managing-network.md#managing-network-vpce-iam-policy)\.
+For more information, see [Network Settings for Amazon AppStream 2\.0 ](managing-network.md) and [Home Folders and VPC Endpoints](managing-network.md#managing-network-vpce-iam-policy)\.

 ## Enabling Home Folders<a name="home-folders-admin-enabling"></a>